jl4282/csci-ua.0480-spring2016-010/slides/01/values-types-operators.markdown

 <section markdown="block">
 ## Types of Values

-So, there are 6 basic types in JavaScript...

 __Based on the values in the previous slides, guess what types JavaScript supports?__ &rarr;

 1. number